 To configure Digidesign CoreAudio HW Setup:

-- 1 Launch Digidesign CoreAudio Setup (located in /Applications/Digidesign). - 2 Click the HW Setup button to open the Hardware Setup dialog.
+1 Launch Digidesign CoreAudio Manager (located in /Applications/Digidesign).

+2 Click the HW Setup button to open the Hardware Setup dialog.
+The HW Setup button will only be available when no clients are using the CoreAudio driver.